Frequently Asked Questions

 Unfortunately, no. Generally, it is more effective for teenagers to participate in programs specifically focused on teens, due to their unique stage of life and their different social and program needs.

-Weekly activities will be undertaken by groups outside the facility.
+Some weekly activities will be undertaken outside the facility.
 These will be supervised by staff.

-Should a guest choose to leave during their stay without our consent they will not be allowed to return without restarting their treatment.
+Should a guest choose to leave during their stay without our consent they may not be allowed to return.

 Guests attend on a voluntary basis.